docarray/docarray/README.md

     Document(uri=d.uri, matches=[Document(uri=d.uri.replace('left', 'right'))]) for d in left_da)
 ```

-Here we create a new DocumentArray with real matches by simply replacing the filename, e.g. `left/00001.jpg` to `right/00001.jpg`.
+Here we create a new DocArray with real matches by simply replacing the filename, e.g. `left/00001.jpg` to `right/00001.jpg`.
 That's all we need: if the predicted match has the identical `uri` as the groundtruth match, then it is correct.

 Now let's check recall rate from 1 to 5 over the full dataset: